mionarankovic/variant-calling-algorithm/README.md

   <img src="images/intro_diag.png">
 </p>

 The input of variant calling algorithm is a pileup file.
 Pileup file is a text file that summarizes the base calls of aligned reads to a reference sequence.
 A couple of lines in pileup file is shown below.
 Each line summarize one particular position in the genome.
-(Find out more

 <p align="center">